Addono/LISA/README.md

 # Install dependencies
 npm install

-# (Optional) Configure the database, the defaults are for a docker-compose instance
+# (Optional) Configure the database, the defaults are for a docker compose instance
 vim application/config/database.php

 # (Optional) Configure general settings, setting the hostname is mandatory